How to Extract Followers from Any Twitter Account for Lead Gen

 - Follow your top-priority leads

-- Like 2-3 of their recent tweets
+- Like 2 to 3 of their recent tweets

 - Leave thoughtful replies on their content